inUtil-info/whin2-contrib/README.md

 ### About the ApiKey:
 The *ApiKey* field is expecting a string, numbers and letters with no spaces.
 If you get stucked, check this [video](https://www.youtube.com/watch?v=uOZ-oH4kP58) and see from where can you copy the key that you have to paste on the config node.
-A whin-config node, when properly configured, looks like this:
+A whin-config node looks like this when properly configured:

 ![Config](./icons/config-node.png)